afsmaira/telegram-recovery-tool/README.md

 ## ToDo

-1. Organize and optimize source
+1. Fix the warning due to no close connection
-2. Merge backuped and recovered messages
+2. Make a better output for .md files
-3. Make output feature for formats like html, md, pdf, etc
+3. Make other output files as html, pdf, etc